Azure/acr/docs/teleport/aks-getting-started.md

 * Each ACR must use the [*Premium* Tier][acr-tiers].
 * ACR and AKS must be in the same region.
 See [Project Teleport supported regions][teleport-regions].
 This is less of a limitation, rather a design constraint.
 It's always a best practice to have the content required for deployment to be within the same region.
 Project Teleport depends on this best practice to mount layers within an Azure network regional boundary.
-* At this time, Project Teleport supports Linux containers on AKS clusters.
+* Linux containers on AKS clusters are supported.
 Windows support is not yet available.
-* At this time, enabling Teleport on an existing registry will not convert images already in the registry.
+* Enabling Project Teleport on an existing registry will not convert images already in the registry.
 To expand existing content, pull and push the image to trigger expansion.
 _In a future release, enabling Project Teleport on a repository will convert the images.
 This work is not yet complete._
 * ACR Geo-replicated registries are not currently supported on Project Teleport enabled registries.
 * [Private Links](https://aka.ms/acr/privatelink) are not currently supported on Project Teleport enabled registries.